nvegater/nvegater.me/content/posts/refactor_kfe.md

 [^back]: The task of the backend, is to build SQL queries using API\_1 Endpoints and transform the response of the queries according to the business logic.

 ## Problem
-There are many potential problems.
+ETL optimizations will make changes directly in the DB very often.
-ETL optimizations will make changes directly in the DB very often (hopefully) and could potentially influence all the elements in the current architecture.
+This could potentially influence all the elements in the current architecture.
 Therefore, I use optimizations in ETL to illustrate the problem (the worst case). [^worstCase]

 [^worstCase]:  Other actions like feature requests, connecting new data sources or bug fixing, could potentially trigger changes in different parts of the system as well.
 These changes may or may not trigger changes in other parts of the system.